athielenhaus/ChatGPT-assisted-parsing-of-job-postings/README.md

 The first attempt involved creating a single, zero-shot prompt which instructed the LLM to determine the presence of all the elements with a single API request.

-Since the accuracy was poor, I iterated and gradually increased the complexity of the prompt template to include multiple examples:
+Since the accuracy was poor, I iterated and gradually increased the complexity and finally arrived at a multi-shot prompt template:

 <pre>
   sample_prompt = f'''Determine if the job description below contains examples of the following elements: